-- 2.19.6.1 Secretariat support will be provided by the Governance Team. - 2.19.6.2 The Secretariat will maintain a schedule of actions arising to record and track the progress of actions, monitoring and review.
+- 2.19.6.1 Secretariat support will be provided by the Governance Team. - 2.19.6.2 The Secretariat will maintain a schedule of actions arising to record and track the progress of actions.

 2.19.7 Evaluation, review and sign-off